This super simple recipe for easy mini Baked Alaskas means everyone has their own portion of this classic and dramatic ice cream dessert!

 - Cut the pound cake slices into shapes that will fill your ramekins.
 I usually cut each slice in half, put one on top of the other and then just smoosh them down into the ramekin until they come about halfway up the inside.

-- Take a little bowl or cup that is about the side of the top of your ramekin and fill it to the brim with ice cream, smoothing it down so it is flat on top.
-Turn it over and pop it round side up on to the cake in the ramekin – the ice cream will reach over the top of the ramekin.
-(I put my fingers inside a sandwich bag to both smooth the ice cream in the bowl and to smoosh it into place in the ramekin).
+- Fill your ramekin to the top with your favorite flavor of ice cream and smooth it out (I put my fingers inside a sandwich bag to both smooth the ice cream in the bowl and to smoosh it into place in the ramekin).

 - Use a tissue (works MUCH better than a paper towel) to clean up any ice cream drips on the side of your ramekin and pop it in the freezer.
 Repeat this whole fun process with the remaining ramekins.